noamross/jekyll-site/_posts/2012-10-26-ecological-stoichiometry--the-perils-of-famine-and-plenty.md

 <strong><a href="http://www.slideshare.net/noamross" target="_blank">noamross</a></strong>
 </div>

--   Moore et al. (2001)/ Diatoms are iron and silicate limited.
+-   Moore et al. (2001) Diatoms are iron and silicate limited.
 Different organisms limited in different areas.
 But this model doesn't incorporate light limitation, nor secondary limitation.
-    Moore et al. (2009)
+Moore et al.
+    (2009)
 -   1. Found high P content in autotrophic communities, low in heterotrophs

 -   Most cyanobacteria are N fixers, but not those in Bertilsson et al.
     (2003)
--   @Berman-Frank2001 - N fixation is iron lmited, results in loss of photosynthetic
+-   Berman-Frank and Cullen (2001) - N fixation is iron lmited, results in loss of photosynthetic
 -   Kustka and Sanudo-Wilhelmy (2003) - Swotch between Fe and P limitation at distinct N:P ratio
 -   White et al. (2006) - differences between lab and field.
 Organisms